Top 10 rated best dog training books

 Cesar’s way by Cesar Milan

 You need to understand your dog, what it really needs, what will contribute to a happy relationship between you and your dog, how to choose the right dog for you and your family.
 We all need training as dog owners to ensure our dogs have manners and are good to go socially.
-Cesar’s book gives everyday guide to understand and correct common dog problems naturally.
+Cesar’s book gives an everyday guide to understand and correct common dog problems naturally.
 Cesar is a dog expert and will help you see the world through the eyes of your dog so you can finally eliminate problem behaviours.
-This is the book you will need to forge a new, more rewarding connection with your four legged companion.
+This is the book you will need to forge a new, more rewarding connection with your four-legged companion.

 Dog training for Dummies by Jack Volhard

 Dog training is a friendly guide that shows you how to select the right training method for your dog, based on his unique personality to reach your desired goals.
 Do not be worried if it is your first time to have a dog as this book can help you teach your dog how to sit, relieve itself, as it has expert tips and techniques for you and your dog to ensure a mutually respectful relationship.
-It has step by step instructions on basic dog commands, tips on crate training, socialization, keeping your dog fit and healthy and safe way to address separation anxiety in your dog.
+It has step by step instructions on basic dog commands, tips on crate training, socialization, keeping your dog fit and healthy, and safe way to address separation anxiety in your dog.
 You do not want your dog to embarrass you with unwanted behaviour get this book and start the training.

 The Dog Listener by Jan Fenell